Bastian/Meeting-Parser/README.md

 ## Parsing other datasets

-The first processing type also works with the [ICSI Meeting Corpus](http://groups.inf.ed.ac.uk/ami/icsi/).
+The processing also works with the [ICSI Meeting Corpus](http://groups.inf.ed.ac.uk/ami/icsi/).
-However, as this corpus does not contain any information about how the data should be split, it will only produce a single `data.train.tsv` that contains all the data.
+However, as this corpus does not contain any information about how the data should be split, it will only use a hardcoded data split.

 Other datasets were not tested.